antebudimir/eslint-plugin-vanilla-extract/README.md

 - `no-px-unit` rule to disallow use of `px` units with configurable whitelist.
 - `prefer-logical-properties` rule to enforce use of logical properties.
 - `prefer-theme-tokens` rule to enforce theme tokens instead of hard-coded values for colors, spacing, font sizes, border radius, border widths, shadows, z-index, opacity, font weights, and transitions/animations (optionally evaluates helper functions and template literals).

-### Current Work

-- `no-unitless-values` rule that disallows numeric literals for CSS properties that are not unitless in CSS.
+- `no-unitless-values` rule to disallow unitless numeric values for CSS properties that require units.

 ### Upcoming Features